Skip to content

 Why Common TSP Withdrawal Strategies Fall Short

 Many TSP retirees rely on simplified strategies such as fixed-dollar withdrawals or fixed-percentage rules.
-While these approaches are easy to understand, they often fail to account for real-world volatility.
+While these approaches are easy to understand, they often fail to account for real-world volatility and the uneven spending patterns most retirees experience.

 The Difference Between a TSP Balance and TSP Income

 Income planning focuses on cash flow reliability rather than account value.
-The goal is not to maximize the number on a statement, but to ensure that spending needs can be met year after year without unnecessary stress.
+The goal is not to maximize the number on a statement.
+The goal is to ensure that spending needs can be met year after year without unnecessary stress.

 How Guaranteed Income Can Extend the Life of a TSP

 Guaranteed income can change how a TSP functions in retirement.
-Instead of relying entirely on market withdrawals, part of the account can be repositioned to create predictable income that does not depend on market performance.
+Instead of relying entirely on market withdrawals, part of the account (or other retirement assets) can be repositioned to create predictable income that does not depend on market performance.
+This can reduce pressure on the TSP during down markets and improve long-term sustainability.

-This income can be used to cover essential expenses such as housing, utilities, food, and insurance.
+This income is often used to cover essential expenses such as housing, utilities, food, and insurance.
 When these expenses are covered by predictable income, remaining TSP assets can be managed with greater flexibility.
+Flexibility can mean maintaining a more appropriate long-term investment approach, delaying withdrawals in down years, or keeping reserves for unexpected costs.

-For retirees evaluating income-focused options, understanding what is the best retirement income annuity can clarify how different structures are designed to support longevity.
+For retirees evaluating income-focused options, understanding what is the best retirement income annuity can clarify how different income structures are designed to support longevity.
+The key is not the label.
+The key is whether the strategy reduces the chance that your retirement depends on perfect market timing.

 Warning Signs Your TSP May Not Last as Long as Expected

 If your retirement income depends heavily on market performance to meet essential expenses, your plan may be fragile.
-Other warning signs include withdrawals that leave little margin for inflation, rising tax exposure, and no strategy for later-life healthcare costs.
+Another warning sign is a withdrawal plan that leaves little margin for inflation.
+Even small annual increases in spending can become large over a 20–30 year timeline.

 How Diversified Insurance Brokers Helps TSP Retirees

 Diversified Insurance Brokers works with federal employees and retirees nationwide to evaluate TSP longevity under different scenarios.
-The goal is not to predict markets, but to build income strategies that can hold up through volatility, inflation, and long life spans.
+The goal is not to predict markets.
+The goal is to build income strategies that can hold up through volatility, inflation, and long life spans.

 Talk With an Advisor Today